gravity9-tech/redpanda-azure-fabric-integration/README.md

 ```
 docker-compose up -d
 ```
-3. Got to Redpanda console http://localhost:8080/ and confirm that messages are present on the topic 43
+3. Go to Redpanda console http://localhost:8080/ and confirm that messages are present on the topic 43
 4. Copy file `adx-sink-config-template.json` and to `adx-sink-config-template.json` and fill it with proper values:
   * Service principal information (AppId, Secret and TenantId)